ai404/sim_calibration_duckietown/README.md

 $ cp /data/config/calibrations/camera_extrinsic/default.yaml /data/config/calibrations/camera_extrinsic/default_homography.yaml
 ```

-#### Set the project root folder
+### Set the project root folder
-To successfully save the calibration files, we must specify the project root folder:
+To successfully save the calibration files, we must specify the project root folder.
+Again, in the Jupyter notebook terminal, run
 ```
 $ export DUCKIETOWN_ROOT=/duckietown
 ```

-#### Run the extrinsic calibration pipeline
+### Run the extrinsic calibration pipeline
+Finally, in the Jupyter notebook terminal, run
 ```
 $ rosrun complete_image_pipeline calibrate_extrinsics
 ```

 To see the effect of the calibration, look in the duckietown/out-calibrate-extrinsics directory - there should now be new images similar to those shown below ([](#calibrate-extrinsics))

 <figure id="calibrate-extrinsics">